Nonsurgical Spinal Decompression

 What Are the Benefits of Spinal Decompression?

 Spinal decompression has numerous benefits for patients who need help with pain management.
-Decompression therapy can reduce discomfort from an acute flare-up of low back pain, but it also helps patients with chronic pain.
+It can relieve back pain from an acute flare-up, but it also helps patients with chronic pain.

 Here are some benefits you may experience from nonsurgical spinal decompression: